richarvey/nginx-php-fpm/README.md

  - **SSH_KEY** : Private SSH deploy key for your repository base64 encoded (requires write permissions for pushing)
  - **WEBROOT** : Change the default webroot directory from `/var/www/html` to your own setting
  - **ERRORS** : Set to 1 to display PHP Errors in the browser
- - **TEMPLATE_NGINX_HTML** : Enable by setting to 1 search and replace templating to happen on your code
  - **HIDE_NGINX_HEADERS** : Disable by setting to 0, default behaviour is to hide nginx + php version in headers
  - **PHP_MEM_LIMIT** : Set higher PHP memory limit, default is 128 Mb
  - **PHP_POST_MAX_SIZE** : Set a larger post_max_size, default is 100 Mb